DappDevs/presentations/content/whats-a-dapp.md

 Data like user profiles, application state, and the rules for interacting and manipulating that data are all publically available and immutable, enabling dapps to avoid the need to store duplicate data on centralized servers that are prone to hacks and data losses and endless user frustrations.
-This will not only enable our dapps to trustless interact with each other, but much of the underlying infrastructure will be built on this technology as well.
+This will not only enable our dapps to trustlessly interact with each other, but much of the underlying infrastructure will be built on this technology as well.

 Every component of the Dapp is open source, auditable,